The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: Potential energy curve

-are constrained to guarantee that the three coefficients in front of the $R^{-1}$, $R^0$ and $R$ terms at small internuclear distances~\re{EsmallR} and the two coefficients in front of $R^{-6}$ and $R^{-7}$ at large ones~\re{ElargeR} are reproduced exactly.
-The remaining 12 free parameters in (\ref{fitP49}) are fixed by making a fit with the RKR-style data for turning points presented in~\cite{CH:2023} for $R \in (2.3,4.5)$\,a.u. including 9 points for $R \in (5.0,7.5)$\,a.u. from~\cite{HW:2020}.
-The explicit values of the parameters are
+are constrained in order to guarantee that the three coefficients in front of the $R^{-1}$, $R^0$ and $R$ terms at small internuclear distance expansion~\re{EsmallR} and the two coefficients in front of $R^{-6}$ and $R^{-7}$ at large one~\re{ElargeR} are reproduced exactly.
+The remaining 12 free parameters in (\ref{fitP49}) are fixed by making fit of data for turning points (on a potential curve) presented in~\cite{CH:2023} in domain $R \in (2.3,4.5)$\,a.u. and the 9 turning points in the domain $R \in (5.0,7.5)$\,a.u., extracted from the potential energy curve presented in~\cite{CH:2023}.
+The explicit values of the parameters are the following